 Gleematic introduces Cognitive Automation (RPA & A.I.) to customers in an elegant and design-driven manner and extends workflow automation to every member of the enterprise.
 Gleematic is flexible and compatible with existing systems in your computer, including the Workflow Automation system that you employ.
 Unlike legacy RPA providers, Gleematic allows enterprise users to build “botflows” in hours or days, incorporate bot activities into workflows, and achieve value quicker.

-Try a free trial of Gleematic to see how you can add much more values into your enterprise environment.
+Try a free trial of Gleematic to see how you can add much more value to your enterprise environment.